MJEND7/za/readme.md

 - Execute `za` to list files and directories in the current directory.

 **Navigate or Open:**
-- Execute `za [directory_path or file_number]` to navigate to the specified directory or open the file with nano.
+- Execute `za [directory_path or file_number]` to navigate to the specified directory or open the file with the configured text editor.
 Use '+' to indicate a folder and '-' for a file.

+**Configuration:**
+- Execute `za -ce [editor_command]` to set the default text editor command.
+For example, `za -ce vim` sets the default editor to Vim.

 **Show Help:**
 - Execute `za help` to display this help message.